DamienVesper/TornBot/README.md

 yarn dist
 ```

-Note: You will need MongoDB and Node.js installed (with npm v7) to be able to build and run the bot.
+Note: You will need MongoDB and Node.js installed to be able to build and run the bot.